-The "secret ingredient" that makes family dinners so healthful may surprise you — it's not only what you eat that matters but also that kids and parents are regularly sharing conversation and news about what's going on in their daily lives.
+The "secret ingredient" that makes family dinners so healthy may surprise you—it's not only what you eat that matters, but also that kids and parents are regularly sharing conversation and news about what's going on in their daily lives.

-It helps to establish a few simple rules that make dinner comfortable and fun — like everyone tells the "best" and "worst" part of the day they just had — everyone shares an opinion about one story in the news (take turns being the one who chooses the topic) — and no one gets to criticize.
+It helps to establish a few simple rules that make dinner comfortable and fun.
+For example, have everyone share the best and worst part of the day they just had, or everyone can share an opinion about one story in the news (take turns being the one who chooses the topic) and no one gets to criticize.

 - What was the funniest thing you saw today?

 - What is the most surprising thing you learned?

 Turn off your cell phone and TV — and don't answer the landline either!
 Protect dinnertime to keep your family close!